 - A non-binding nomination acts as a guide to your fund’s trustees, but it can be overturned in some circumstances.

 - A binding nomination allows you to name your dependent or legal representative, usually the executor of your will, and stipulate that they receive your death benefits.
 Your legal representative then distributes the money according to your will.
 You generally need to renew a binding nomination every three years to remain valid, and most funds charge a small fee.

-Super death benefits are made up of taxable and tax-paid components.
-The amount of tax a beneficiary must pay depends on the component, whether they are dependent for tax purposes and whether the super is taken as a lump sum or income stream.
+The taxable and tax-paid components of super death payments are both paid out to the beneficiary.
+The amount of tax that a recipient is required to pay is determined by the component, whether or not they are considered a dependent for tax purposes, and whether or not the superannuation benefit is received in a lump sum or as an income stream.

 2. I have incurred travel expenses this year.
 What can I claim on my tax?

-Where this is the case, and you have the necessary documentation, you can claim the cost of transport and incidentals.
-For example, if your travel involved an overnight stay, you would be able to claim for meals.
-Travel overseas also requires you to keep a travel diary.
+If this is the case and you have the appropriate documentation, you are eligible to make a claim for the cost of transportation as well as any incidental expenses incurred.
+For instance, if your travel required you to stay somewhere for the night, you would be eligible to make a claim for meals.
+When you travel internationally, you are required to keep a trip journal.